desmos-labs/desmos/x/reactions/spec/02-concepts.md

 Tells whether [registered reaction value](#registered-reaction-value) reactions are supported within the subspace.

 ## Free Text Value Params
-The parameters of free text value based reactions.
+The _free text value params_ type contains all the parameters related to reactions that use a [free text value value](#free-text-value).

 ### Enabled
 This parameter tells if free text values are enabled or not.